FAQs

 The dates in my Sheets keep ticking over and my history isn't being recorded, why is this?

-To record the month of progress that you're in, it is critically important that you press the Red Update Button in the Net Worth Tab at least once a month (pictured below).
+To record your monthly progress, you must press the Red Update Button in the Net Worth Tab at least once a month:

-This is so that you can enter in all your up to date values before pressing the button to record the month.
-If you do not press this button, the Sheet will keep ticking over to the next month until you update your Net Worth for the first time.
-Please note:
+This allows you to enter all your up-to-date values before recording the month.
+If you don't press this button, the Sheet will continue advancing to the next month until you update your Net Worth.

-• It is recommended that you update your Net Worth on the 1st of every month.
+It's recommended to update your Net Worth on the 1st of every month

-• You must always record a month while in that month. ie. You can only record November while inside November.
+You must always record a month while in that month (e.g., November can only be recorded during November)

 What are all the Sheet permissions for?